wealthkernel/api-documentation-guides/docs/balances/FAQs.md

     Cash Balance 110GBP :active, val1, 2024-02-20 12:00, 44h
 ```

-The cash balance is continuously updated so also the deposit immediately.
+The cash balance is continuously updated so shows the deposit immediately.
 The bonus behaves the same way, so the balance is updated immediately, making the full amount available for withdrawal or trading.

 ## Why are cash and holdings balances not returned with total balance?